 The data was pulled from multiple sources such as the U.S. Census Bureau, Bureau of Labor Statistics, Department of Housing and Urban Development, Medicare.gov, National Council on Aging, and other ranks by state websites.

 Iowa and Florida win the race thanks to their lower tax rates.
-Florida has a great environment for retirement, great weather, and communities of fellow retirees living out their days.
-Florida also has a fairly low cost of living, excellent health care, and great quality of life.
+They are inarguably two of the top 10 states to retire in 2023.
+Florida, in particular, has a great environment for retirement, with its sunny weather, and communities of fellow retirees living out their golden years.
+Florida also has a fairly low cost of living, excellent health care, and great quality of life, making it one of the 10 best retirement states.